SEG2105-uottawa/SEG2105-Assignment1/README.md

 assignment1-1484511_90210901210
 ```

-When finished, submit the following text:
+When finished, submit the following text via the Brightspace submission link:

 * Your names and students numbers
 * A link to your GitHub repository.